ha5dzs/volciclab-utilities/robot_server/Readme.md

 write(udp_object, 'freedrive;ON', '127.0.0.1', 2501);
 ```

 * Optionally, we may expect a reply.
-In this case, this is implemented in a query-delay-respone format.
+In this case, this is implemented in a query-delay-response format.
 Using the `udp_object` declared above,

 ```Matlab
 % Query: get the status string from the server